prospa-group-oss/interview-test-data-engineer/Answer.md

 2. Just run etl_main.py to load the file
 3. select_result.py can be used to test records have been written

-## file to review for interviewer:
+## File to review for interviewer:
 data_validation.py

 etl_main.py